Code-Institute-Submissions/IFDMSP-A/README.md

 >
 /* Code from Stack-overflow - Philip Feldmann */
-/* Keep text from overspilling out of columns */ .keep-insideBSol
+/* Keep text from over-spilling out of columns */ .keep-insideBSol
 {
     -moz-hyphens:auto;